Landing Pages

 Headline Matches the Ad Promise

-The headline must immediately confirm the visitor found what they searched for.
-Message match reassures visitors they’re in the right place — mismatches trigger instant bounces.
+The headline must immediately confirm that visitors have found exactly what they searched for.
+Message match reassures them they are in the right place; without it, even small mismatches trigger instant bounces and wasted ad spend.
+Therefore, every headline should mirror the language used in the corresponding ad.

 Speaks to the Patient Concern